Boating America Feature Letter from Jerry Hay of Terre Haute, Indiana

 you hear that puckity-puck sound coming in the distance, it might be the

 Wabash Queen, traveling well "Beyond The Bridges."
-Hail me down
+Hail me down and We'll

 visit for a while.